-PITTSBURGH, Pa. — Far from the city lights that shimmer about its mouth at the Golden Triangle, the Monongahela River rises 200 miles away in some of the most remote reaches in the Appalachian Mountains.
+FAIRMONT, W.Va. — Far from the city lights that shimmer about its mouth at the Golden Triangle at Pittsburgh, the Monongahela River rises more than 200 miles away in some of the most remote reaches in the Appalachian Mountains.

 Historian Glenn Lough, of Fairmont, West Virginia, once postulated that indigenous peoples first invented tales of monsters that lurked in the Monongahela to frighten Europeans away from their camps, and settlers recycled these tales to impress new residents.